 5. Delivery Platform

 In a dedicated NOC support model, the dedicated team “lives” in the client’s environment.
-Clients have full control over what their dedicated resources use in terms of platforms and tools.
+Clients have full control over what their dedicated resources use regarding platforms and tools.
 Runbooks, knowledge bases, and virtually every other technology through which service is delivered can be used, and those resources are trained to work with them using the customer’s own processes and procedures.

-In the shared NOC, services are delivered through the provider’s platform and processes—a facet of service that is often an advantage as it enables the client to benefit from the efficiencies and value-add capabilities awarded through its operational structure.
+In the shared NOC, services are delivered through the provider’s platform and processes—a facet of service that is often advantageous as it enables the client to benefit from the efficiencies and value-added capabilities awarded through its operational structure.
 Here at INOC, this includes wide functionality that is part of the INOC Platform.
 Client applications are used for additional visibility and troubleshooting as needed.

 6. Integration with Client Tools